 - Successful portfolio review documenting professional growth and mastery

 The Human Resource Development program begins each fall in a cohort model.
 These classes start in early August so applicants are encouraged to submit the application and all official supporting documents by mid-June.

 For questions or additional information, contact GPS Admissions at 410.857.2516.

 Graduates of this program find employment as specialists in the following Human Resources areas:

-The HRD degree program at McDaniel is currently available in three locations in the Baltimore/Washington Corridor.
+The HRD degree program at McDaniel is currently available in two locations in the Baltimore/Washington Corridor.

 • McDaniel College Campus

 (not currently accepting new applications for this location)

 In Westminster, new cohorts begin during the first week in August.
 The start of any cohort is based on student enrollments and not guaranteed.
 Contact the Program Coordinator for availability.

 A cohort is a group of approximately 10 to 20 students who move through the program and sequence of courses together.
 It is a unique group experience and an innovative approach to graduate education that allows for cooperative learning throughout the program.
 It facilitates the development of teamwork, interpersonal skills, and important professional networks.